Friday, September 9, 2022

 For example, consider a situation where a tenant withholds rent until necessary repairs are made.
 Their landlord is upset and wants to be rid of what they consider to be a problem tenant.
 When the lease term ends, they provide notice that the rent is going up by 25%.
 In this situation, a court may find that the landlord increased the rent to retaliate against their tenant.

 Similarly, landlords cannot raise rent in a discriminatory way.
-Under the Federal Fair Housing Act, you cannot discriminate against a person for their race, color, religion, national origin, sex (including gender identity and sexual orientation) familial status, and disability.
+Under the Federal Fair Housing Act, you cannot discriminate against a person for their race, color, religion, national origin, sex (including gender identity and sexual orientation), familial status, or disability.
 If you learn that a tenant is gay and decide to raise their rent as a way to force them out, it might be considered discriminatory.

-The state of Florida does not impose any limits on how much you can increase the rent or how frequently you can do so.
+The state of Florida does not have any state laws on rent control at this time, and state laws prevent local governments from implementing their own rent control laws (except during officially declared housing emergencies).
+Florida does not impose any limits on how much you can increase the rent or how frequently you can do so.
 However, some cities in Florida - particularly in Southern Florida - have introduced rent control measures.
 These ordinances are generally not designed to limit the level of rent increases, but the amount of notice that tenants must receive.

 For example, in Miami-Dade County, if you plan to increase the rent by more than 5%, you must provide at least 60 days of notice to your tenants.
 This rule applies to all leases, not just year-to-year agreements.
 Again, this ordinance does not limit how much you can increase rent by, but simply imposes a lengthier notice requirement.

-Beyond local measures designed to protect tenants in tight housing markets, you may want to review any legal governing documents for the property to ensure there are no limits placed on increases.
-Some properties may have a prospectus that governs rent increases.
-Otherwise, there are no limits on how much or how often you can increase rent - other than what the market will bear.
-If you set rent at too high of a price, you run the risk of having an empty property - which will cost you more in the long run.
+There is no statutory cap on what percentage a landlord can raise rent in Florida.
+Beyond local measures designed to protect tenants in tight housing markets, there are no limits on how much or how often you can increase rent - other than what the market will bear.
+If you set rent at too high a price, you run the risk of having an empty property, which will cost you more in the long run.

 How to Write a Rent Increase Notice